Solve/Next

 Registration

-First-come, first-served
+First-come, first-served.

-Deposit required to hold place
+Deposit required to hold a place.

-Full payment 30 days before programme
+Full payment 30 days before the program.

 Private Cohort

-€3,750 per additional participant.
+The in-company format, scoped to your organization’s own challenge. €51,000 base for up to 15 participants; €3,750 per additional participant.
 Minimum cohort of 15.

 Contact hello@solvenext.com to open a scoping conversation.